andrestrocyte/nethobench/README.md

 # NethoBench

-NethoBench evaluates neural, behavioural and multimodal neural-behavioural generative models, such as autoregressive causal transformers, by measuring the realism or plausibility of generated traces.
-Each of the three modes is covered by its own command, and which is appropriate depends on the nature of the generated traces: synthetic neural traces should be evaluated using "neuro-scores", "fidelity-scores" and "neuro-analysis", synthetic behavioural traces should use "etho-scores" and "etho-analysis" and multimodal traces "cross-scores" and "cross-analysis".
+NethoBench evaluates neural, behavioural and multimodal neural-behavioural generative models by measuring the realism or plausibility of generated traces.
+Each of the three modes is covered by its own command, and which is appropriate depends on the nature of the generated traces: synthetic neural traces should be evaluated using `neuro-scores`, `fidelity-scores` and `neuro-analysis`, synthetic behavioural traces should use `etho-scores` and `etho-analysis` and multimodal traces `cross-scores` and `cross-analysis`.

 The project is licensed under the MIT license.